lycis/QtDropbox/doc/DEVELOPMENT.md

 possibility that somebody might read it.

 ### Bug Reports
-Whenver you want to file a bug report and hence broken or missing functionality please open a new issue at github.
+Whenever you want to file a bug report and hence broken or missing functionality please open a new issue at github.
 If you want to request a feature please do so by opening an issue too.

 ### Patches